 To celebrate Penumbra’s launch, I stayed up for 24 hours straight at the beautiful Center for Fiction in New York City and conducted conversations at all hours with Max Fenton, Geoff Manaugh, Nicola Twilley, Andrew Fitzgerald, Steven Johnson, Craig Mod, David Rees, Jenna Wortham, Alexis Madrigal, Daniel Reetz, Kasia Cieplak Mayr von Baldegg, DJ /rupture, Tim Carmody, Hilary Mason, Tim Maly, and Jason Kottke.

-Penumbra is also available from Harper Collins in Canada, Text Publishing in Australia, Corbaccio in Italy, Roca in Spain, Novo Conceito in Brazil, Host in the Czech Republic, and (soon) from publishers in Germany, South Korea, Finland, Greece, Israel, China, Taiwan, and Turkey.
+Penumbra is also available from Harper Collins in Canada, Text Publishing in Australia, Corbaccio in Italy, Roca in Spain, Novo Conceito in Brazil, Host in the Czech Republic, and (soon) from publishers in Germany, South Korea, Finland, Greece, Israel, China, Taiwan, Turkey, and more.
 I’ll add links as they become available.

 In concert with the novel’s paperback release, I wrote a short prequel, available as a digital single on the platform of your choice.
 The story is set in San Francisco, August 1969.
 A young man named Ajax Penumbra arrives on the scene, looking not for free love but rather for a book, a very old volume that might possess strange powers.
 His search leads him to a tiny bookstore, taller than it is wide…